Music Arena: Live Evaluation for Text-to-Music: Key Features

 \subsection{\Detailed{} preferences via listening data and language feedback}

 Most live evaluation platforms for other AI domains collect simple pairwise preferences.
 Here we propose to additionally collect more detailed preference signals including fine-grained listening data and natural language feedback.
 As the user listens to each generated audio during a battle, our system stores their listening behavior including the amount of time spent listening to each clip, and the wall clock time at which they played or paused each clip.
 To ensure meaningful user engagement, the voting interface is only unlocked after a user listens to each track for a predefined minimum duration ($4$ seconds at the time of writing).
-After a user specifies their preference between four options---\emph{A is better}, \emph{B is better}, \emph{Tie}, or \emph{Both are bad}---they are encouraged to provide additional natural language feedback clarifying their rationale.
-We hope to use listening data to better understand and model user behavior, and the language feedback to offer richer insights into preferences and desiderata than binary preferences alone can provide.
-A full example of the \detailed{} preference data we collect per battle appears in~\Cref{sec:battle_example}.
+After a user specifies their preference between four options---\emph{A is better}, \emph{B is better}, \emph{Tie}, or \emph{Both are bad}---they are encouraged to provide additional natural language feedback, clarifying their rationale.
+We use listening data to better understand and model user behavior, and the language feedback to offer richer insights into preferences and desiderata than binary preferences alone can provide.
+An example of our detailed preference data per battle and an analysis of the initial data release appear in ~\Cref{sec:battle_example} and ~\Cref{sec:analysis}, respectively.